Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-Geodesics from $h_0$ are a sub-collection of geodesics of $\La$.
-A geodesic $h_0$ to $(x,t)$ is obtained by maximizing over all geodesics of $\La$ from $(y,0)$ to $(x,t)$, for $y \in \R$, the relative length above.
+Geodesics from $h_0$ are a sub-collection of point-to-point geodesics of $\La$.
+A geodesic from $h_0$ to $(x,t)$ is obtained by maximizing over all geodesics of $\La$ from $(y,0)$ to $(x,t)$, for $y \in \R$, the relative length \eqref{eqn:relativelength}.
 This leads to the variational formula \eqref{eqn:KPZfixedpt}.

+We will use the following elementary fact about geodesics from $h_0$ throughout. \begin{lem}[Geodesic swapping] Let $g$ be a geodesic from $h_0$ to $p = (x,t)$.
+Let $q = (g(s),s)$ be any point on $g$.
+Suppose $g'$ is a geodesic from $h_0$ to $q$.
+The path $\gamma$ that equals $g'$ on $[0,s]$ and then $g$ on $[s,t]$ is also a geodesic from $h_0$ to $p$.
+In particular, if $g$ is the unique geodesic from $h_0$ to $p$ then it is also the unique geodesic from $h_0$ to $q$. \end{lem}